1. Regulatory framework

 Yes.

-EUR 10,000 and more (or its equivalent in another currency) is the threshold at which an individual is required to declare the respective amount to the relevant customs directorates.
+EUR 10,000 or more (or its equivalent in another currency) is the threshold at which an individual is required to declare the respective amount to the relevant customs directorates.

 6.2 Where currency/exchange/finance or capital controls do exist: